leezer3/OpenBVE/Readme.md

 This repository contains the source code for the Train Simulator OpenBVE, a 3D cab based simulator.

-The simulator supports the following route formats:
+Supported route formats:
 * Native CSV / RW.
 * BVE5 TXT format.
 * Mechanik DAT format.

+Supported train formats:
+* BVE2 / BVE4, with native OpenBVE extensions.
+* Microsoft Train Simulator (MSTS)

 OpenBVE is built in OpenGL, using the OpenTK framework for windowing.